Google Sheet: IMPORTRANGE, IF, TODAY, conditional formatting, tick box, alternating colors, protect sheet and ranges, share sheet

 After you paste the emails (The emails in the example won’t work of course), a text box will appear for you to send people a message.
 Write your message to them and click send.
 They will get an email with your message and a link to your sheet.

 Hey!
 You made it all this way.
 Nice one!
 Here is access to the original sheet.
 Just Make a copy and it is yours to edit and own.
-You’ll need to update the IMPORTRANGE with your own sheet for it to show the named and emails.
+You’ll need to update the IMPORTRANGE with your own sheet for it to show the names and emails for your own project.

 We’ve covered a lot of ground in this tutorial.
 We looked at: